ecurtin2/blog/CV.md

 *Data Science Engineer*
 : *Chicago, IL*

+- Reduced model training and deployment time by 90% by parallelization and automation using dask, sqlalchemy, numba and general code optimizations.
 - Created predictive models for high value insurance claims using sklearn and deployed to production by incorporating with company infrastructure.
 - Wrote a library for internal company use to allow consistency across the data science team and to enable improvements thereof to instantly scale across the team.
-- Reduced model training and deployment time by 90% by parallelization and automation using dask, numba and general code optimizations.
 - Established best practices and software for predictive modeling to ensure model quality and monitoring in deployment, including incorporating with company logging and notification software.

 **2015 - May 2018**